lightoj-dev/problem-tutorials/1089/en.md

 1. An opening point `A` of segment `AB` is found. `AB` has started.
 Any point that comes after `A` (or equal to `A`) until we reach the endpoint `B` will be on that segment.

-2. An ending point **p** indicating an ongoing segment has just been closed now and we can't take any point after that into the account of that segment (whose ending is **p**).
+2. An ending point `B` of segment `AB` is found.
+Ongoing segment `AB` is closed.
+We can't take any point after that into account.

 We can sort our queries so that we can calculate answers for them in increasing order as we iterate over the set **S** while only maintaining a single counter.